 Victory for Hong Kong in either of their two remaining Group B matches against Scotland and Nepal would ensure Rashid Khan's much-fancied Afghan outfit cannot even reach the Super Six stage.

 Gutted, frustrated and extreamly sorry for what ever happened in the @ICC @cricketworldcup qualifier.
-But #bluetigers u r still the heroes of the nation and thank u for what ever u did till date to the nation.— Shafiq Stanikzai (@ShafiqStanikzai) March 8, 2018
+But #bluetigers u r still the heroes of the nation and thank u for what ever u did till date to the nation.
+Sorry beloved nation but we will come strong InnshaAllah— Shafiq Stanikzai (@ShafiqStanikzai) March 8, 2018

 Mystery spinner Mujeeb Ur Rahman, 16, took 3-26 with Mohammad Nabi also claiming three scalps as Afghanistan restricted Hong Kong to 241-8, but they lost regular wickets in the chase.

 Tailender Dawlat Zadran struck a spirited unbeaten 40, but it was too little, too late as Afghanistan's dreams of reaching a second straight World Cup were left in shreds in Harare.

 Scotland became the first team to book their spot in the next round after beating Nepal by four wickets to make it three wins from three.

 But captain Kyle Coetzer, who hit a match-winning 88 not out in Bulawayo, slammed the ICC's controversial decision to cut the number of teams in the World Cup from 14 to 10 as "crazy".